 The NSF Division of Acquisition and Cooperative Support is responsible for Cooperative Agreement matters between the NSF and Caltech.
-Formal communications related to contracts and the NSF Division of Acquisition and Cooperative Support and the Caltech Office of Sponsored Research will accomplish required approvals.
-Annual funding increments and contractual obligations flow from the NSF Division of Acquisition and Cooperative Support, National Science Foundation (NSF), to Caltech under the Cooperative Agreement.
-Major procurements involving substantive subcontracts are approved or concurred with by the NSF Division of Acquisition and Cooperative Agreement.
-The NSF Division of Acquisition and Cooperative Support will generally pre-approve such subcontracts based on information submitted by Caltech/LIGO as part of the yearly work plan and the recognition that the Caltech Procurement System has been fully validated for purchases under federal grants and contracts through the NSF Business Systems Review (BSR) process.
-In those cases where the NSF Division of Acquisition and Cooperative Support requires additional information to approve a subcontract, NSF will inform Caltech/LIGO so as to allow the needed additional information to be provided in a timely manner.
+Formal communications related to contracts and the NSF Division of Acquisition and Cooperative Support, and the Caltech Office of Sponsored Research will accomplish required approvals.
+Annual funding increments and contractual obligations flow from the NSF Division of Acquisition and Cooperative Support to Caltech under the Cooperative Agreement.
+Major procurements involving substantive subcontracts are approved or concurred with by the NSF Division of Acquisition and Cooperative Support in accordance with the terms and conditions of the Cooperative Agreement.
+The NSF Division of Acquisition and Cooperative Support will generally pre-approve such subcontracts based on information submitted by Caltech/LIGO as part of the Annual Work Plan and the recognition that the Caltech Procurement System has been fully validated for purchases under federal grants and contracts through the NSF Business Systems Review (BSR) process.
+In those cases where the NSF Division of Acquisition and Cooperative Support requires additional information to approve a subcontract, NSF will inform Caltech/LIGO to allow the needed additional information to be provided in a timely manner.